What is chlamydia?

 How is the infection spread and transferred?

 Chlamydia can be transferred from any direct genital, rectal or oral contact with an infected individual.

 What are the symptoms of a Chlamydia infection?

 Unfortunately, most people who have chlamydia have no noticeable symptoms.
 If symptomatic, men or women may have any of the following complaints:

-How soon after intercourse may I show symptoms of a chlamydia infection?
+How soon after intercourse may I show symptoms of chlamydia infection?

-Usually several weeks after having sex with an infected sex partner you may begin to show symptoms of infection.
-BUT remember you and your sex partner may have absolutely NO symptoms whatsoever but can still be infected with chlamydia.
+Usually, several weeks after having sex with an infected sex partner, you may begin to show symptoms of infection.
+BUT remember that you and your sex partner may have absolutely NO symptoms whatsoever and still be infected with chlamydia.

 How would I know if I am infected with chlamydia if most people remain asymptomatic?

 CDC (Center for Disease Control and Prevention) recommends that high-risk individuals be tested for chlamydia regularly even if they have no symptoms of infection.